On the number of tuples of group elements satisfying a first-order formula: Introduction

-The matrix of a formula is defined in the next paragraph.
-For now, let us confine ourselves to the case of the quantifier-free formula $A(\gamma)=(a_{ij})$, where $a_{ij}$ is equal to the exponent sum of the $i$th variable in the $j$th atomic subformula.
+The~matrix of~a~formula is defined in the~next section.
+For now, let us confine ourselves to the~case of~the~quantifier-free formula $A(\gamma)=(a_{ij})$, where $a_{ij}$ is equal to the~exponent sum of~the~$j$th variable in the~$i$th atomic subformula.

-We generalize the Klyachko--Mkrtchyan theorem by getting rid of the condition on the rank of the formula matrix.
+We generalize the~Klyachko--Mkrtchyan theorem by eliminating~the~condition on the~rank of~the~formula matrix.

-\begin{proclaim}{Main theorem} In any group, the number of tuples of the group elements satisfying a formula $\gamma$ of $m$ free variables is divisible by the greatest common divisor of the centralizer of the set of all coefficients of $\gamma$ and the integer $n=\frac{\Delta_m}{\Delta_{m-1}}$, where $\Delta_i$ is the greatest common divisor of all minors of order $i$ of the formula matrix.
-The following conventions are assumed: $\Delta_i=0$ if $i$ larger than the number of equations; $\Delta_0=1$; $\frac{0}{0}=0$. \end{proclaim}
+\begin{proclaim}{Main theorem} In any group, the~number of~tuples of~group elements satisfying a~formula $\gamma$ of~$m$ free variables is divisible by the~greatest common divisor of~the~centralizer of~the~set of~all coefficients of~$\gamma$ and the~integer $n=\frac{\Delta_m}{\Delta_{m-1}}$, where $\Delta_i$ is the~greatest common divisor of~all minors of~order $i$ of~the~formula matrix.
+The~following conventions are assumed: $\Delta_i=0$ if $i$ is larger than the~number of~rows of~the~matrix; $\Delta_0=1$; $\frac{0}{0}=0$. \end{proclaim}

-We define the greatest common divisor GCD$(G, n)$ of a group $G$ and an integer $n$ as the least common multiple of orders of subgroups of $G$ dividing $n$.
-The divisibility is always understood in the sense of cardinal arithmetic: each infinite cardinal is divisible by all smaller nonzero cardinals (and zero is divisible by all cardinals and divides only zero).
-In the case of a finite group $G$, we have GCD$(G, n)=$GCD$(|G|, n)$ by the Sylow theorem and the fact that a finite p-group contains subgroups of all possible orders.
-For example, the matrix of the formula $\gamma(x_1, x_2)$
+We define the~greatest common divisor GCD$(G, n)$ of~a~group $G$ and an~integer $n$ as the~least common multiple of~the~orders of~all subgroups of~$G$ dividing $n$.
+The~divisibility is always understood in the~sense of~cardinal arithmetic: each infinite cardinal is divisible by all smaller nonzero cardinals (and zero is divisible by all cardinals and divides only zero).
+In the~case of~a~finite group $G$, we have GCD$(G, n)=$GCD$(|G|, n)$ by the~Sylow theorem and from the~fact that a~finite $p$-group contains subgroups of~all possible orders.
+For example, the~matrix of~the~formula $\gamma(x_1, x_2)$

-(where $a, b \in G$ are coefficients, i.e. some fixed group elements) has the form
+where $a, b \in G$ are coefficients, i.e. some fixed group elements, has the~form

-In the example, there are one minor of order 2 (it equals 8) and four minors of order 1.
-GCD$(3, 1, 3, 1)=1$.
-Thus, the theorem asserts that (for this example) the number of tuples of group elements satisfying $\gamma(x_1, x_2)$ is divisible by GCD$(C(a)\cap C(b), 8)$.
+In this~example, there is one minor of~order 2 (equal to 8) and there are four minors of~order 1.
+We have GCD$(3, 1, 3, 1)=1$.
+Thus, the~theorem asserts that the~number of~tuples of~group elements satisfying $\gamma(x_1, x_2)$ is divisible by GCD$(C(a)\cap C(b), 8)$.
+Note that the~Klyachko–Mkrtchyan theorem has nothing to say about this case since the~rank of~the~matrix $A(\gamma)$ is equal to the~number of~free variables of~the~formula.